vohi/minicoin/minicoin/docs/provider-notes.md

 `$ az account show`
 `$ az account list-locations -output tsv`

+With the azure provider, minicoin will disable all folder sharing, as it is usually not desired to share an entire home directory with a remote server.
+Instead, use the `mutagen` role to set up folder syncing.

+If the box for a machine is available for azure as well and defines the azure-specific attributes, then you can work with the box as usual, passing `--provider azure` to minicoin when bringing the box up, e.g.

+`$ minicoin up windows10 --provider azure`

-When defining a box to be used with Azure in your `boxes.yml` file, set the `provider` attribute to `azure`, and the `shared_folders` attribute to `disabled`.
+When defining a box specific to be used with Azure in your `boxes.yml` file, set the `provider` attribute to `azure`.
+Install the `azure` dummy box for vagrant via

-The `box` should be either an Azure URN, a managed image, or the URL to a VHD.
+`$ vagrant box add azure https://github.com/azure/vagrant-azure/raw/v2.0/dummy.box --provider azure`

+and use `azure` as the box in your machine definition.
+Finally, apply azure specific provisioning to specify the image from which the box should be deployed, e.g

 ```
   - name: ubuntu-azure
-    box: canonical:ubuntuserver:18.04-LTS:latest
+    box: azure
     provider: azure
-    shared_folders: disabled
+    roles:
+      - role: azure
+        vm_image_urn: canonical:ubuntuserver:18.04-LTS:latest
+      - role: mutagen
+        paths:
+          - ~/qt/dev/qtbase
 ```

-To share folders with the Azure VM, use the `mutagen` role.
+To start such a box, you won't need to pass the `--provider` parameter to `minicoin up`.

 ### Azure specific provisioning